Asian Art Outpost

 rù dìng

-This title can be defined as Zen contemplation in Japanese, or sit quietly in (Buddhist) meditation in Chinese.
+入定 is a title that can be defined as Zen contemplation in Japanese or sitting quietly in (Buddhist) meditation in Chinese.
 It also carries a similar meaning in Korean Hanja.
-Therefore, this is a rather universal term for meditation in the context of Buddhism throughout the Orient.
+Therefore, this is a universal term for meditation in the context of Buddhism throughout the Orient.

 The original Sanskrit word is samapanna.
 In Tibetan: snyoms par zhugs pa.